loan-mgt/cycling-calendar/README.md

 # Affiliation

-This project is entirely independent and is not affiliated with any school or organization.
+This project is entirely independent and is not affiliated with any organization.